List of people executed in Arkansas (pre-1972): 1910s

-Background
+Electrocution

-Historically, all executions in Arkansas were carried out locally by hanging.
-In May 1913, hanging was officially replaced by electrocution, and executions were moved to a single execution chamber at the state penitentiary.
+In May 1913, Arkansas officially replaced local hangings with centralized electrocution, with all executions moved to a single execution chamber at the state penitentiary in Little Rock.
 A test electrocution was carried out on a steer and its first execution that September cost the state $702.
 State law also prohibited newspapers from publishing details of the executions.
-A few more hangings were carried out by exception for convictions prior to the change.
+Hanging remained in use until the transition was completed, and a few more hangings were carried out by exception for convictions prior to the change.
 In 1933, the electric chair, nicknamed "Old Sparky", was moved from the state penitentiary to Tucker Prison Farm.